Written CairoVolt Warranty Delivery Within Egypt

 What is the difference between a "digital" and a "smart" display?▼

 A basic digital display shows only the battery percentage (e.g., Anker ZOLO A110D at 1,270 EGP).
-A smart display adds live wattage per port, cell temperature, charge cycle count, and estimated remaining time — like the Anker Prime A1695 at 3,950 EGP.
+A smart display adds live wattage per port, cell temperature, charge cycle count, and estimated remaining time — like the Anker Zolo A1695 at 3,950 EGP.

 Is the Joyroom 20,000mAh at 997 EGP genuinely authentic?▼